Joe Cervantes: Professional and business careers

-In addition to practicing law, Cervantes has business interests in commercial real estate and development, farming and agricultural processing, in southern New Mexico.
+In addition to practicing law, Cervantes with his family has business interests in southern New Mexico including commercial real estate development, farming and agricultural processing.

 Community affairs

-Cervantes is a recipient of the Dixon First Amendment Freedom Award from the New Mexico Foundation for Open Government, and served on the Board of Directors for New Mexico First, and Leadership New Mexico.
-He is a parishioner of St. Albert the Great Newman Center in Las Cruces.
+Cervantes is a recipient of the Dixon First Amendment Freedom Award from the New Mexico Foundation for Open Government.
+Cervantes has served on the Board of Directors for New Mexico First, and for Leadership New Mexico, as well as other statewide boards and commissions associated with his Senate position.
+Cervantes is a member of the New Mexico Amigos.

+In 2022 the law firm of Cervantes Scherr Legate donated $3 million to the University of New Mexico Law School to permanently endow full annual student scholarships.

 Elective office

-Cervantes was elected as National Delegate to the Democratic National Conventions in 1988 and 2000, and as Democratic state party Treasurer.

 Cervantes was first elected to public office in 1998 defeating Republican incumbent Doña Ana County Commissioner Dora Harp.
 In 2001, Cervantes was appointed to the New Mexico House of Representatives, and was reelected in five successive campaigns through 2012.
 In the New Mexico House of Representatives, Cervantes was appointed as Chairman of the House Judiciary Committee, Vice-Chairman of the House Rules Committee, and Chairman of the interim Water & Natural Resources Committee.
-In 2011, Cervantes was appointed as Co-Chairman of the House Rules Subcommittee for impeachment of Public Regulation Commissioner Jerome Block.

 In 2012, Cervantes announced he would seek the New Mexico Senate seat vacated by the retirement of Sen. Cynthia Nava.
 In the June 2012 Democratic primary election Cervantes defeated former Sunland Park Mayor Jesus Ruben Segura.
 Cervantes went on to win with 68.26% of the general election vote.
+Cervantes has been re-elected to the Senate in 2016 and 2020.

-Cervantes announced his bid for Governor of New Mexico in 2017 for the 2018 election.
-In the Senate Cervantes was selected to be Chairman of the Conservation Committee in 2017, and in 2020 as Chairman of the Senate Judiciary Committee.
+Cervantes announced his bid for Governor of New Mexico for the 2018 election, but was unsuccessful in the Democratic Party primary.
+In the Senate Cervantes was then selected Chairman of the Conservation Committee in 2017.
+In 2020 Cervantes was appointed Chairman of the Senate Judiciary Committee, where he continues to serve.

 Personal life

 Cervantes and his wife, New York Times bestselling author Jennifer Cervantes, are parents of three daughters, Alex, Bella, and Jules and reside in Doña Ana County.

-A self-proclaimed Roman Catholic, Cervantes made news when his clergy attempted to advise him through pastoral dialogue, which Cervantes evaded.
-When he was then denied Holy Communion because of his public stand against Church teaching, Cervantes chose to publicize the church sanction, politicizing the situation with his statements to the press on the matter.
+A Roman Catholic, Cervantes made news when a local parish priest and bishop advised Cervantes he would be denied Holy Communion because of his votes to advance legislation on reproductive freedoms for women, and for end of life medical care for terminally ill patients.
+In his role as Senate Judiciary Chairman Cervantes rejected conditions imposed by his local prelate to withhold hearings on pending legislation.
+Cervantes remains the only U.S. elected official to be denied communion in his home parish, and attends Mass elsewhere.